cdapio/hydrator-plugins/core-plugins/docs/Script-transform.md

         }
     }

-The transform takes records that have a ``'subtotal'`` field, calculates ``'tax'`` and ``'total'`` fields based on the subtotal, and then returns a record containing those three fields.
 For example, if it receives as an input record:

     +=========================================================+
     | field name | type                | value                |